Thesis Title: The Roman 'porticus': promenading from Republic to Empire

 Dr Mark Bradley (University of Nottingham), Professor Diana Spencer (University of Birmingham), Dr Alex Mullen (University of Nottingham).

-My project looks to explore the development of the architectural space known as the 'porticus ' in the city of Rome.
-Colonnades were a fundamental building block of ancient Roman urbanism and appeared in almost every architectural context: domestic, civic, sacred, commercial etc. At its most basic, a porticus was a roofed linear space with a row of supporting columns.
+Colonnades constituted the connective tissue of the ancient Roman built environment, appearing in almost every architectural context: domestic, civic, sacred, commercial etc. At its most basic, the porticus was a roofed linear space with a row of supporting columns.
 However, these spaces were increasingly constructed with multiple wings which created an architecturally open space (L-shaped, Π-shaped, and piazzas).
 Given the fluidity with which these urban features could connect and create space, they became ubiquitous in Rome, so prolific in fact, that one could walk from Rome's Forum to the Vatican completely under the cover of colonnades - an architectural awning, as it were.
 These roofed spaces were particularly suited to the Mediterranean climate in providing shelter from the rain and winds, and respite from the mid-summer heat.
 In addition, in a world without the instant forms of communication and urban transport infrastructure of the modern day, the porticus provided the space to meet clients and patrons, congregate and discuss spectacles/lawsuits/artwork and an all-weather arena for the culturally charged passeggiata or ambulatio.
 The outcome of my thesis is to recognise that these spaces were lived in and consider how these experiences developed throughout different social groups as the Romans extended their hegemony over the Mediterranean and transitioned from Republic to Empire (c.
 200 BCE - 100 CE).

 Fortunately, our sources, in various media and genres, highlight the remarkable diversity in function these porticus had in antiquity and also help us populate the spaces with their urban participants.
 Poets speak of seeking out prospective lovers, avoiding previous ones, browsing the plethora of exotic artefacts on display, taking pleasure in a leisurely stroll through the shade, and vagabonds brown-nosing patrons in order that they might eat that evening.
 Historians inform of us of the secular and religious activities taking place in these complexes, whilst also providing interesting political commentary on their reception.
 Visual media, such as Pompeian wall-paintings and imperial marble reliefs, visually represent the anecdotes found in the literature and can be corroborated with the abundance of archaeological data from the city of Rome.
 Taking this evidence together, I aim to reconstruct the experience of these spaces in antiquity and consider how they functioned within wider topographical landscapes.